Demographics of the Czech Republic: Religion

 Almost half (45.2%) of the Czech population prefer not to respond to religious questions in the Census.
 Others claim to have no religion or that they are without religious affiliation (34.2%).
 In comparison, one in every five claims to have some personal belief (20.6%).

 The largest denominations are Roman Catholicism, estimated at 10.3% of the population, Protestant (0.5%), Hussites (0.4%).
 Other organized religions, including non-organized believers, totalled about (9.4%) (as of Census 2011).

-According to the most recent Eurobarometer Poll 2005, 19% of Czech citizens responded that "they believe there is a God", whereas 50% answered that "they believe there is some sort of spirit or life force" and 30% that "they do not believe there is any sort of spirit, god, or life force"; the percentage of believers is thus the lowest of EU countries after Estonia with 16%.
+According to the Eurobarometer Poll 2005, 19% of Czech citizens responded that "they believe there is a God", whereas 50% answered that "they believe there is some sort of spirit or life force" and 30% that "they do not believe there is any sort of spirit, god, or life force"; the percentage of believers is thus the lowest of EU countries after Estonia with 16%.